TheOdinProject/curriculum/ruby_on_rails/apis/securing_api_keys.md

 File encrypted and saved.
 ```

 Now your secrets are protected!
-You can now launch Rails' console and access these values.
+You can now run `bin/rails console` and access these values.

 ```ruby
 Rails.application.credentials.my_api_key # => "MYKEY"
 Rails.application.credentials.test.test_key # => "SOMEKEY"
 ```

 If you ever need to modify existing or add new secrets, just run `bin/rails credentials:edit` again and follow the same process above.
 Note that accessing non existing key will silently return `nil`.
-If you want an error to be thrown, make sure to add a `!` at the end.
+If you want an error to be thrown, append a `!` at the end of your method call.

 ### Assignment

 <div class="lesson-content__panel" markdown="1">

 1. [Rails' custom credentials guide](https://guides.rubyonrails.org/security.html#custom-credentials) should sum this lesson up just fine.
-1. [WebCrunch's guide on Rails encrypted credentials](https://webcrunch.com/posts/the-complete-guide-to-ruby-on-rails-encrypted-credentials) also talk about environment-specific crendetials, should you need to have environment-specific variables.
+1. [WebCrunch's guide on Rails encrypted credentials](https://webcrunch.com/posts/the-complete-guide-to-ruby-on-rails-encrypted-credentials) also talk about setting up environment-specific crendetials, should you ever need it.

 </div>